 Mix of mechanical ventilation with heat recovery and natural ventilation to reduce emissions.

-Toilets with effective flush of three litres or less, achieving the maximum BREEAM credits.
+Toilets with effective flush of three litres or less.

 Taps fitted with two litres per min Eco spray outlet and showers not exceeding nine litres per minute.